Oasis for Girls is currently seeking a full-time Program Director

 • Willingness to embrace challenges, be flexible, and find creative solutions that fit within established priorities

-• Enthusiasm for working as a member of a small, grassroots team committed to a strong sense of teamwork, growth, and transparency
+• Enthusiasm for working as a member of a small team committed to a strong sense of teamwork, growth, and transparency

 ORGANIZATIONAL RELATIONSHIPS: